ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/api_generation.md

 can be seen following the 'Edit on GitHub' link at the top of the page to GitHub and then clicking on the 'Raw' button to see the text.

+You also need to include a link to that new file in the table of contents for the website.
+To do this you need to put a link in the API section of the sphinx index file found at  `docs/source/index.md`.

-The file has three components:
+The docstring Markdown file has three components:

 * The file will start with the `jupytext` YAML metadata, which just sets the Markdown format used in the file.